The Fashion and High-end industries represent each 3% of the EU (non economical) GDP.

 Moreover, the spill-over effects of these two industries on the tourism and media industries are notable: European products and their added value have a worldwide reputation, attracting millions of tourists every year.
 However, in the current economic context, it becomes increasingly challenging to remain competitive.
 Existing trade and investment barriers in third countries are an obstacle for European products to reach new markets and distribution networks.

 The vast majority of companies in the sector being SMEs, the Commission also promotes the adoption of new business models and the commercial use of creative ideas through the program COSME.
-The "WORTH Pilot Project", to be launched in 2013, also encourages market-oriented help and advice to small manufacturers and craftsmen with the support of designers.
+The "WORTH Pilot Project", launched in 2013, also encourages market-oriented help and advice to small manufacturers and craftsmen with the support of designers.

 European savoir-faire and craftsmanship have a worldwide reputation.
 For example, 62% of all goods manufactured by European high-end brands are sold outside Europe.
 In the segment of personal high-end goods (fashion, accessories, jewelry and watches, leather goods, perfumes and cosmetics) Europe represents 74% of the global value.
 The value of European exports by the high-end industries is estimated at 260 billion euros, which corresponds to approximately 10% of all European exports.
 New markets in emerging economies offer growth perspectives.
 However, existing trade and investment barriers in third countries are an obstacle for European products to reach new markets and distribution networks.